Anxiety Through the Roof? Here Are 16 Ways to Overcome it

 Talk to someone:

 Never underestimate the power of expressing your feelings out loud.
 Talking to a therapist or a friend can help give you a new perspective on your anxiety and illuminate some ways to handle it that you might not have thought of on your own.
-If you keep your anxiety in, it will only help it to grow stronger.
+If you suppress anxiety, especially if your anxiety is through the roof, it will only empower it.

 “Find a supportive friend, family member, and/or therapist to process your anxious feelings with,” advises Tarbell.
 “When we share what’s weighing heavily on our minds and hearts, it allows for the potential of some of that weight to move around and be lifted.
 Know that you don’t have to go through anything alone—there are always people who want to help and are willing to listen.”